skx/yawns/README.md

 It was forked from that code by Steve Kemp, and updated considerably such that it could be used for [his Debian-Administration website](http://www.debian-administration.org/).

-The code is now undergoing more work such that it can be redeployed upon multiple hosts, as part of a cluster.
+The code has undergone further work, and is now deployed as a cluster.

 This re-development means that there are slightly more assumptions made about the operating environment than in the past.
 That said it is still